Lateral mark: Both regions

+Port hand marks are cylindrical (also known as a "can"), pillar or spar in shape.
+If a top mark is attached it has a cylinder (can) shape.

+Starboard hand marks are conical, pillar or spar in shape.
+If a top mark is attached it has a conical shape with the point facing upwards.

 The shape is an important feature, as colours cannot be distinguished in some light conditions, or by persons with red-green colour blindness.
 Marks may also carry unique markings of letters and numbers; these may be used to identify the mark as one indicated on a nautical chart.
 Likewise, a mark's light may flash in a distinctive sequence for the same purpose.

 When a channel divides, as for instance a channel to a smaller harbour off a main river, then a preferred channel or bifurcation mark is used.
 The mark has the same shape and main colour as a port- or starboard- hand mark for the main channel.
 It bears in addition a horizontal band with the appropriate colour for the smaller channel.
 For example: region A, main channel straight on, creek leading to marina to port.
 The buoy where the channels divide would be a red cylindrical can or pillar with a cylindrical top mark.
 Around the middle would be a green band.
 In IALA region B the shape would be identical, but the main colour would be green with a red band.
 See the buoy by the island in the diagram above.

 In Region A only, the phrase "Is there any red port left?" (referring to the red colour of the fortified wine "port") may be used as a mnemonic, indicating that a red mark must be kept on the left when "returning" to (i.e., entering) a harbour or river.

 In Region B only, the phrase "red right returning" may be used as a mnemonic, indicating that a red mark must be kept on the right when returning to (i.e., entering) a harbour or river.